urbit/docs/arvo/ames/ames.md

 and so do acks to packets that make up a naxplanation, as well as the message-level naxplanation ack.

-### Packet relaying
+### Packet relaying and peer discovery

-Here we describes how the Ames network relays packets.
+Here we describes how the Ames network relays packets and does peer discovery.
 We ignore all details about UDP, which occurs at a lower layer than Ames.

 When a ship first contacts another ship, it may only know its `@p`, but an IP address and port are necessary for peer-to-peer communication to occur.